-As mentioned in 2.1 Online, under the IR Implementation Law, a casino business may be operated only within land-based IR areas authorised by the national government (where IRs or specified complex tourist facilities including convention centres, exhibition facilities, recreational/entertainment facilities, tourism promotion facilities, accommodation facilities and casino are established).
+As mentioned in 2.1 Online, under the IR Implementation Law, a casino business may be operated only within land-based IR areas authorised by the national government (where IRs or specified complex tourist facilities including convention centres, exhibition facilities, recreational/ entertainment facilities, tourism promotion facilities, accommodation facilities, and a casino are established).
 Only one casino facility may be operated in a single IR area and the maximum floor area of a casino facility is 3% of the total floor area of such IR.

-Up to three IR areas will be initially approved by the Minister of Land, Infrastructure, Transport and Tourism.
+Currently only one IR area (Osaka IR) has been approved by the Minister of Land, Infrastructure, Transport, and Tourism.